antivenom03/magnus-archives/output/md/Characters/Jane Prentis.md

 {}
 ---

-a creature made of worms tracked by [the magnus institute](../Organizations/the%20magnus%20institute.md)
+a creature tracked by [the magnus institute](../Organizations/the%20magnus%20institute.md)